Holiday open house

 General pricing considerations

-For the last five years, we've seen that top selling items are between $16 and $50.
+For the last five years, we've seen that top selling items are between $25 and $60.
 They steadily account for 60% or more of items sold.
-However, items of $100 or more are very small, but noticeable increase.
+However, sale of items of $100 or more are very small, but noticeably increase each year.
+Don’t bother making items that are $10 or less.
+They account for less than 5% of the items sold.

 Take away: Do not assume cheap is good!
 We sell twice as many items that are between $20-$30 than we do items under $10.